This demo was

 Both sides use a version of OpenSSL 1.1.1m

-patched inside libssl
+patched inside libssl to support sntrup761 and sntrup857

 respectively as experimental groups 0xfe00 and 0xfe01 for TLS 1.3.